PashaBarahimi/Computer-Networks-Course-Projects/CA1 - Socket Programming/README.md

 ```

 This class uses the [HowardHinnant/date](https://github.com/HowardHinnant/date) library (which was added to the standard library in C++20) to store the server date in a `date::year_month_day` struct.
 It is important to note that all of the functions provided by the DateTime class require the date to be in the format `YYYY-MM-DD` which is the ISO 8601 format.
-This is differs from the project requirements which requires the date to be in the format `DD-MM-YYYY`.
+This differs from the project requirements which requires the date to be in the format `DD-MM-YYYY`.

 The class can get the real current date or date-time, as well as the server special date.
 The `toStr` methods allow the conversion from either a date or a date-time to a string.
 The `parse` method is the opposite and converts from a string to a date.